-Juniper (Juniperus spp.) is one of the most tried-and-true bonsai plants, even for novice bonsai gardeners.
-Some junipers are naturally prostrate, such as Juniperus chinensis var. sargentii, while others are upright, such as Juniperus chinensis "Fairview" -- both perennials in U.S. Department of Agriculture plant hardiness zones 4 through 9.
+Juniper (Juniperus spp.) is one of the most tried-and-true bonsai plants, even for novice bonsai gardeners, and makes an ideal decorative houseplant.
+Proper care for juniper bonsai trees ensures strong, healthy growth.
+Some junipers are naturally prostrate, such as Juniperus chinensis var. sargentii, while others are upright, such as Juniperus chinensis 'Fairview.'
+Both are perennials in U.S. Department of Agriculture plant hardiness zones 4 through 9.
 Regardless of their natural shapes, all juniper bonsai specimens are trained to resemble miniature trees, and they all require the same care.

 Watering and Fertilizing

 The art of bonsai requires you to prune a plant's roots and grow it in a small, shallow container.
 With the roots restricted this way, the plant's top growth develops into a miniature version of the plant's natural shape.
 Because the small pots contain a limited amount of soil, adequately watering and fertilizing a juniper bonsai is critical to its health.
 Let the soil dry slightly before watering your juniper, but don't let it dry completely.
 If the soil surface is dry, water thoroughly until the excess flows from the pot's drainage holes.

 From spring to early summer, fertilize with a 20-20-20 water-soluble formulation for potted plants, which is typically 2 teaspoons of fertilizer dissolved in a gallon of water applied at a rate of 1 quart per square foot of soil.
 Follow the label recommendations if they vary from this example.
 Withhold fertilizer in the summer and use the same formulation at one-quarter the recommended rate in the fall.